Pataxó Hã-Ha-Hãe love poem

 Me’a iõ kaupetõ txemãkô “ertõ”!

-The Pataxos are only 7,000 and their indigenous language is now replaced by Portuguese.
-Bahia, of which capital is Salvador, is one of the 26 states of Brazil and is located on the Atlantic coast in eastern Brazil.
+Bahia, the capital of which is Salvador, is one of the 26 states of Brazil and is located on the Atlantic coast in the eastern Brazil.
 Brazil is a country of excessiveness between uninhabited and overcrowded areas, between modernity and indigenous areas.
 In the Amazon there are still some groups of Indians not a lot affected by civilization